man-group/page-objects/README.rst

 =======================

 Page Objects are a testing pattern for websites.
-Page Objects model a page on your site and provide accessors and methods for interacting with this page, both to reduce boilerplate and provide a single place for element locators.
+Page Objects model a page on your site to provide accessors and methods for interacting with this page, both to reduce boilerplate and provide a single place for element locators.

 This project is an implementation of this pattern for Python using Selenium webdriver.
+It is agnostic to test harnesses and designed to help you build up libraries of code to test your sites.

 .. image:: https://travis-ci.org/eeaston/page-objects.svg?branch=master